Stony Brook University Young Artists Program

 - Short interview of the applicant

 All classes meet on Saturdays.
-Each area of study (voice, jazz, composition, chamber music) follows its own class schedule.
+Each area of study (opera, jazz, composition, chamber music) follows its own class schedule.
 A typical day begins at 10:00 AM and concludes at 2:00 PM.

 A sample class schedule: